 Robin equipped himself by earning a B.A. in International Development Studies from UCLA and a Masters in Education from the Harvard Graduate School of Education.
-He has lived and worked abroad including a semester of research in Cochabamba, Bolivia and leading a conservation program in Costa Rica.
-His travels introduced him to the peoples and geography of southern and western Africa, Europe, and South America.
+He has lived and worked abroad extensively, both as a student and educator.
+Robin committed eight years to public schools in Los Angeles and Boston.
+He served as a teacher, administrator, coach, and college access program administrator.

 Chris has lived with a passion for community service and international travel almost his entire life.
 While growing up in Cleveland, Ohio, Chris was the president of his high school community service organization, worked for the United Way, and traveled to the Dominican Republic during his senior year to help build a hospital.
 During his four years at Harvard University, Chris grasped the importance of perspective and dedicated valuable time to experiencing the world.
 He studied abroad in Australia and traveled throughout Europe while earning an economics degree, playing on the Crimson varsity football team, and holding a part time job.
 After graduating college, Chris accepted a position as the Business Development Director for Rustic Pathways, an international education, community service, and adventure travel company.
 In 2007 Chris co-founded Thinking Beyond Borders with Robin Pendoley and Sandy Cooper.
 Thinking Beyond Borders is a cultivated dream for Chris, integrating education and international travel, providing service to communities in need, and mindfully developing future leaders who embody broad perspective and global compassion.
 Currently, Chris serves as the Chairman of the Board for Thinking Beyond Borders and also as the President of Operations for Rustic Pathways.